sp4wn-owner/Spawn/README.md

 sudo chmod a+rw /dev/video0
 ```

-### Transfer script from our Raspberry Pi directory to your bot directory then run it
+### Transfer script from our Raspberry Pi directory to your bot directory
+- Before running the script using the below command, update the file and add your username/password plus any additional changes to control commands from the input channel.
 ```bash
 sudo node piclient.js
 ```